Sue: Eric Saward. Why do I know that name?

-On the bridge of the freighter, the Doctor warns Briggs not to head for Earth, but she isn’t listening.
+The Doctor warns Briggs not to head for Earth, but she doesn’t listen.

-Sue: See, she wasn’t too bad, there.
-She reminds me of Thatcher a bit: the greed, the obsession with private enterprise and bonuses, the silly hair.
+Sue: She wasn’t too bad, there.
+She reminds me of Margaret Thatcher a bit – the greed, the obsession with private enterprise and bonuses, the silly hair…

-Sue: Tegan has changed into some new clothes!
+Sue: Tegan has put on some different clothes!
 I don’t believe it!
-Quick, burn her uniform before she can change back into it again.
+Quick, burn her uniform before she can change back into it.

 Nyssa isn’t so lucky.